m-hatch/Digital-Portfolio/README.md

    In project root run
    `$ npm install`

-3. Connect to database.
+3. Connect to database

    In /api/server.js update `mongoose.connect()` with your db connect string.
 For local development use `mongodb://127.0.0.1:27017/{database name}`

-4. Start NodeJS server.
+4. Start NodeJS server

    Navigate to /api and run
   ` node server.js`

    *Default port is 3000, you can set this in* /api/server.js

+5. Add data

+   You may add data using the mongo command line interface or by using the REST API endpoints defined in /api/server.js

 ### Application